alonsofritz/alonsofritz/README.md

 I'm currently working on fullstack development, using multiple languages ​​and tools such as: Go, Node.js, JavaScript, TypeScript, Angular, PostgreSQL, MongoDB, Kotlin, Java, among others.
 Focused on learning and improving my Backend and GoLang skills.

-- 💼 &nbsp; Working as a Fullstack Developer at [EcoCentauro Sistemas Inteligentes](https://www.linkedin.com/company/ecocentauro-sistemas/)
+- 💼 &nbsp; Working as a Backend Developer at [EcoCentauro Sistemas Inteligentes](https://www.linkedin.com/company/ecocentauro-sistemas/)

 <br/>